The Future of Support Surfaces

 6. Zapata, T., Azzopardi Muscat, N., Falkenbach, M., & Wismar, M. (2023).
 From great attrition to great attraction: Countering the great resignation of health and care workers.
 Eurohealth - Journal of the European Observatory on Health Systems and Policies, 29(1), 6-10.

-9. Negreiro Achiaga Maria Del Mar, The rise of digital health technologies during the pandemic, European Parliament Briefing, PE 690.548 – April 2021
+9. Negreiro, Mar.
+The rise of digital health technologies during the pandemic.
+European Parliament Briefing, PE 690.548 – April 2021

 11. Internal Hillrom Summative Usability Test Report, PRJ01060 ISE, NPD45119.